 Freedom of Information

-Freedom of Information Act 2000 and Environmental Information Regulations became law in 2000 and fully into force from 1st January 2005.
+The Freedom of Information Act became law in 2000 and came fully into force from 1st January 2005.
 Any person or organisation has the right to request information from the council that the council holds.

 Before making a request please consider the following: the Council is committed to openness and actively seeks to make available information through our transparency page about how we work our decision making process and the services we provide.